 Unified demand map propagates across the mesh via gossip.
 Standby nodes promote to serve unserved or hot models.
 Dead hosts replaced within 60 seconds.

 Publish your mesh to Nostr relays.
-Others find it with --auto.
+Others find it with --auto or join by name with --discover "my-mesh".
 Smart scoring: region match, VRAM, health probe before joining.

 Weights read from local GGUF files, not sent over the network.
 Model load: 111s → 5s.
 Per-token RPC round-trips: 558 → 8.